UK advises limiting AstraZeneca in under-30s amid clot worry - WTMJ

 “We can’t afford not to use this vaccine if we are going to end the pandemic,” he said.

-In some countries, authorities have already noted hesitance toward the AstraZeneca shot.
+In some countries, authorities have already noted hesitancy toward the AstraZeneca shot.

 “People come and they are reluctant to take the AstraZeneca vaccine, they ask us if we also use anything else,” said Florentina Nastase, a doctor and coordinator at a vaccination center in Bucharest, Romania.
-“There were cases in which people (scheduled for the AstraZeneca) didn’t show up, there were cases when people came to the center and saw that we use only AstraZeneca and refused (to be inoculated).”
+“There were cases in which people didn’t show up, there were cases when people came to the center and saw that we use only AstraZeneca and refused (to be inoculated).”

 The latest suspension of AstraZeneca came in Spain’s Castilla y León region, where health chief Verónica Casado said Wednesday that “the principle of prudence” drove her to put a temporary hold on the vaccine that she still backed as being both effective and necessary.

-The Korea Disease Control and Prevention Agency said it would also pause a vaccine rollout to school nurses and teachers that was to begin on Thursday, while awaiting the outcome of the EMA’s review.

-But some experts urged perspective.
-Prof Anthony Harnden, the deputy chair of Britain’s vaccination committee, said that the program has saved at least 6,000 lives in the first three months and will help pave the way back to normal life.
+After the EMA’s announcement, Belgium’s health minister, Frank Vandenbroucke, promptly said the country would disregard the agency’s advice.
+He declared a four-week ban on administering the AstraZeneca vaccine to people under 56, but said that would have little impact on the vaccination campaign, since few from that age group are in line to get the shots this month.

+Italian health officials also said Wednesday that AstraZeneca would be recommended for people over 60 years of age.

-“What is clear it that for the vast majority of people the benefits of the Oxford AZ vaccine far outweigh any extremely small risk,” he said.
+“For the vast majority of people the benefits of the Oxford AZ vaccine far outweigh any extremely small risk,” said Dr. Anthony Harnden, the deputy chair of Britain’s vaccination committee.
 “And the Oxford AZ vaccine will continue to save many from suffering the devastating effects that can result from a COVID infection.”

-This story has been updated to correct an erroneous title for English on second reference.
-He is a former chair of the British Medical Association’s Public Health Medicine Committee.

-Associated Press writers Lauran Neergaard in Alexandria, Virginia, Mike Corder in Amsterdam, Joseph Wilson in Barcelona, Spain, Colleen Barry in Milan, Kim Tong-hyung in Seoul, Angela Charlton in Paris and Nicolae Dumitrache in Bucharest, Romania, contributed to this report.
+Associated Press writers Lauran Neergaard in Alexandria, Virginia, Mike Corder in Amsterdam, Joseph Wilson in Barcelona, Spain, Colleen Barry in Milan, Kim Tong-hyung in Seoul, Angela Charlton in Paris, Raf Casert in Brussels and Nicolae Dumitrache in Bucharest, Romania, contributed to this report.

 Follow AP’s pandemic coverage at: